 Creating content is how you can quickly enhance your reputation and build your brand.

 Not only as a writer and author but also as a way to become one of the thought leaders in your target market.

 You need to select the core topic of your blog very carefully and stick to it.

-Post articles regularly, or even on a schedule, and slowly build your bank of quality content and online presence.
+Write blog posts and articles regularly or even on a schedule.
+Then slowly build your bank of quality content and online presence.

 Think of a blog as a way to be a public speaker.
 If you do it well, people will listen to you.

 Avoid creating a personal profile on social media platforms.